 The Canada Deposit Insurance Corporation (CDIC) is a federal Crown corporation that exists to protect eligible deposits to member financial institutions against their failure.
 Since it was established by Parliament in 1967, there have been 43 financial institution failures affecting more than two million depositors.
 These were stressful times, but CDIC was there to protect Canadians.
 No one lost a single dollar of insured deposits.

-If you bank with a CDIC member institution, your eligible deposits including savings accounts, term deposits and GICs with a term to maturity of five years or less, are automatically covered up to $100,000.
+If you bank with a CDIC member institution, your eligible deposits including savings accounts, term deposits and GICs, are automatically covered up to $100,000.
 It is free and automatic, but you should know how it works to fully benefit.